 What would generate the widespread societal dread needed to produce “must-never-happen” behavior?
 Answer: Getting medical treatment kills or maims you unless managed reliably and safely.

 This answer may seem perverse but it is not fanciful.
 Put aside the horror-story medical errors (operating on the wrong eye) and consider only illnesses that arise exclusively in medical facilities and can kill (e.g., hospital-acquired diarrhea).
-Or consider the wider healthcare system we already have, e.g., rising healthcare costs as a percentage of GDP threatens to consume the entire US economy at current rates of increase (when I started looking at healthcare it was 12% of GDP; now it’s some 18%).
+Or consider the wider healthcare system we already have, e.g., rising healthcare costs as a percentage of GDP threatens to consume the entire US economy at current rates of increase (when I started looking at healthcare it was 12% of GDP; now it’s some 18%; note the implication: Change the definition of GDP and you change the context for healthcare and its calculations).

 Perhaps the closest we get to something like a healthcare system that kills us unless managed so as not to is the spread of deadly contagious diseases through lapses in quarantine security in the public organizations concerned.
 But that again is in the public health sector rather than the focus here, which is the healthcare sector as a whole.
 But this of course raises the counter-prospect of considering all healthcare to be in the public health sector. . .